Schools

 What happens if I have high results?

-If drinking water test results show a lead result of 5 parts per billion (ppb) or higher, you must fix the problem to keep children from being exposed to elevated levels of lead in drinking water.
+If the results of a drinking water test show a rounded lead result of five parts per billion or higher, the program will assist you with selecting the appropriate fix to keep children from being exposed to elevated levels of lead in drinking water.

 This program will pay for you to fix problems that cause lead in water in your school.
 This program is free.